hxxdev/hxxdev.github.io/_posts/2025-08-12-cpp-pointers.md

     // Access the object's methods using the pointer p_my_class->say_hello();

-    // Don't forget to delete the object to free the memory delete p_my_class;
+    // Don't forget to delete the object to free the memory and prevent memory leaks delete p_my_class;
     p_my_class = nullptr; // Good practice to null the pointer after deletion